 Monero is a cryptocurrency that is based on the CryptoNote protocol and is considered one of the blockchain based cryptocurrencies that provide high levels of anonymity to both senders and receivers of transactions.
 Monero XMR relies on “ring signatures” that render it almost impossible to link a given transaction to its actual sender.
 Moreover, Monero utilizes “stealth addresses” that obfuscate the receivers of transactions rendering it exponentially hard to determine the payee of a given transaction.

-Monero witnessed many changes in the year of 2017, regarding both the currency’s open source code as well as its price and market capitalization.
+Monero witnessed many changes in the year 2017, regarding both the currency’s open source code as well as its price and market capitalization.
 Throughout this article, we will highlight how Monero changed during the year 2017.